-TL;DR — Respond.io revamps its mobile app for high performance
+TL;DR — Respond.io rebuilds its mobile app for high-volume B2C customer conversations

 The respond.io app is engineered to stay fast, stable and responsive during peak seasons, enabling teams to handle conversations quickly and reliably at scale from anywhere.

-How does respond.io handle chats and calls on mobile?
+How does respond.io handle high-volume chats and calls on mobile?

 In B2C businesses, mobile performance matters most during revenue-generating moments such as product launches, flash sales, seasonal campaigns, and ad-driven lead spikes.
 Agents rely on mobile access to respond quickly, qualify leads, and close conversations without waiting for desktop access.

-Efficient image caching strategy that optimized decoding, storage and memory handling to reduce bandwidth usage and eliminate UI slowdowns in media-heavy chats.
+Media-heavy fluidity with an efficient image caching strategythat optimized decoding, storage and memory handling to reduce bandwidth usage and eliminate UI slowdowns in media-heavy chats.

-Code-level optimization to reduce unnecessary re-renders, defer non-critical API calls, modernize core packages to support the new architecture and remove legacy dependencies for streamlined execution.
+Scalable architecture with code-level optimizationsthat reduce unnecessary re-renders, defer non-critical API calls, modernize core packages and remove legacy dependencies for streamlined execution.

 Together, these upgrades form the complete foundation behind the app’s new performance gains.

-Earlier versions of the mobile app struggled under high conversation loads, and some users experienced slowness or lag.
-These were legitimate issues caused by limitations in the previous mobile architecture.
-The new architecture is purpose-built to support high-volume, multi-agent workflows reliably.
+Earlier versions of the respond.io mobile app struggled under high conversation loads, and some users experienced slowness or lag.
+These were legitimate issues caused by limitations in the previous mobile architecture, which is commonly used by chat apps.
+We purpose-built our new architecture to support high-volume, multi-agent workflows reliably.

 Communication path | Single serialized bridge | Direct execution via JSI | Agents experience faster interactions under peak traffic, reducing delays when replying to customers at scale. |